humanova/Bengi/README.md

 ## Usage

 Use `bengi -c fib.basm` or `basm fib.basm` to compile `fib.basm` file.
-Bengi Assembler finds function declerations and symbolizes them.
+Bengi Assembler finds function declarations and symbolizes them.
 So that we can call our already-declared functions.

 ```
 $ bengi -c fib.basm